lizhunan/IELTS/speaking/part1-题库.md

 ### Do you want to move to a farm?

+- apprieciate scenery
+- It is less convenient than living in cities

 No, I really don't like the environment of farm.
-There are less convenience than city, such as fewer shops and other infrastructure in countryside.
+It is less convenient than living in cities, such as fewer shops and other infrastructure in countryside.
 For example, when I want to grab some food in there, but there are few restaurant and supermarket.
 But it is a good thing that apprieciate scenery of farm at sometimes.

 ### Do you think more and more people will grow food by themselves?

+- decreasing number of people
+- process of urbanization
+- plant crops
+- urbanization 注意发音

-No, I think a decreasing number of people growing food by themselves with the process of urbanization.
+No, I think a decreasing number of people will grow food by themselves with the processing of urbanization.
 More and more people move to city, and there are fewer land to plant crops.
 So less people grow food by themselves.

 ## Museums

 ### Are there many museums in your hometown?

+- commentators

 There is a museums in my homtown about Song dynasty.
-And my friends and I always went there at the weekend when I was a kid.
+And my friends and I always went to there at the weekend when I was a kid.
 Besides, the commentators in this museum are very friendly, and they tought me a lot of konwledge about history.

 ### Do you like visiting museums?

+- cultural relic 文物

 Certainly, I like to visit history museum.
 In this museum, I could obtain a lot of konwledged about history that couldn't learn from class.